 There are, however, some limitations.
 For mobile users, only three simultaneous streams can happen at the same time.
 Additionally, NFL games broadcast on channels outside of ABC or ESPN (so essentially, everything but Monday Night Football) are unavailable on your smartphone.

 But Vue makes up for this by offering the largest number of TV Everywhere supported apps.
 In other words, you can sign into more network-specific apps with your Vue account than with any other service.
 Oftentimes, these third-party apps have much more content on-demand, including earlier seasons of current shows.
 This also provides a way to bypass simultaneous viewing restrictions, as most TV Everywhere apps don't count against your cap.

 PlayStation Vue is the only app on our list which lets you watch local news and sports away from home.
 Typically, streaming apps will show you local news and sports based on your location.
 However, with Vue, if you are away on vacation, you can still watch your local team play on the same channel you would if you were home.

-Vue is one of only two apps with unlimited DVR storage.
+Vue is one of only two apps with unlimited DVR storage, though technically, there is a limit: You can only record up to 500 different shows (overall shows, not episodes).
 Unfortunately, the recordings will expire after 28 days.
 Once this occurs, Vue will switch your recorded shows to on-demand versions, removing the ability to fast-forward past commercials.